ZS6SR/fritzing/README.md

-#Fritzing - Some boards that I am testing with or have used to build my own Arduino
+#Fritzing - Some boards that I am testing with or have used to build my own Arduino.